-For non intrusive activities detection we use low cost distance and motion sensors that are incorporated in a 3D printed box (figure 1) and constitute a detection station.
-Several such station are implemented at appropriate place in the location that has to be monitored (e.g. the Valrose EHPAD where 15 such stations has been deployed at the end of 2016 while 17 stations have been deployed at Institut Claude Pompidou at the end of 2017).
-Although the information provided by each station is relatively poor an appropriate network of such station allow us to provide the information requested by the medical community.
+For non intrusive activities detection we use low cost distance and motion sensors that are incorporated in a 3D printed box and constitute a detection station.
+Several such station are implemented at appropriate place in the location that has to be monitored.
+Currently we have 15 such stations deployed at Valrose EHPAD since end of 2016 and 17 (which amount to 77 different sensors) deployed at Institut Claude Pompidou since the end of 2017.